 Attend a Genealogy Institue

 Elissa works with GRIP, the Genealogical Research Institute of Pittsburgh.
-It’s a week-long institute that offers many classes on from beginning to intermediate to advanced and professional on topics ranging from Irish, Italian, Polish, Mid-Atlantic states, Pennsylvania, and Ohio research.
+It’s a week-long institute that offers many classes from beginner to intermediate to advanced and professional on topics ranging from Irish, Italian, Polish, Mid-Atlantic states, Pennsylvania, and Ohio research.
 Essentially, whatever courses are needed.